Cultural challenges with outsourcing IT projects and how to deal with them

 At 1902 Software, the key thing that we do to address the inevitable cultural differences that come with working with clients who are from other parts of the world is to build an organizational culture that’s flexible and constantly adapts to different cultural challenges.

 In a survey on mum effect and its influencing factors, it’s found that while national culture does have an influence on this behavior, such influence is not especially strong and could be suppressed by a strong organizational culture.
 We believe the same is true for most of these common values, so here are our practices to deal with cultural differences:

 1. We occasionally hold casual cultural workshops, where employees are exposed to the culture and way of thinking of our clients (most of which are from the West).

 2. We make sure to always be on time for meetings as scheduled.

 3. We answer all emails before going home — we try to avoid falling into the mum effect by having a proactive approach to problems.
-Even if we don’t have solutions ready, we make sure to inform customers and keep them updated if ever there are issues.
+Even if we don’t have solutions ready, we make sure to inform clients and keep them updated if ever there are issues.